 Live chat is a huge help in supporting our customers in real time.
 The live, human approach is invaluable if you need to solve some problems or answer questions immediately.
 It serves as one of the main parts of our 24/7 support environment and integrates very well with ticketing software, such as HelpDesk.
 If you’re wondering how to handle easy cases with a straight-up answer more efficiently, look no further.
 Live chat is the go-to app for such situations.

-As someone involved in customer support, I can tell you that chatting with customers doesn’t have to be a nightmare.
+As someone involved in customer care, I can tell you that chatting with customers doesn’t have to be a nightmare.
 In fact, quite the opposite!
 It can be very beneficial for your business and customer relationships if you’re equipped with the right live chat solution.
 Let’s take LiveChat as an example.
 It has many useful features that can greatly improve your customer service.
 They’re divided into several categories related to chat, engagement, customization, reporting, and security so that your needs are covered comprehensively.

 LiveChat is an excellent addition to your toolset because it allows your customers to hop in a quick chat, ask their questions, and get some answers immediately.
 According to our data, 75% of all our support cases can be solved via chat.
 But in a situation where email escalation is necessary, LiveChat syncs up with HelpDesk perfectly and allows for automatically passing customers' data to tickets, setting up proper automated workflows, and displaying tickets in the Visitor Details section for each chat.
 So, you can really have every conversation in one place.